Skip to content

 • EU and international students need IELTS 6.5 overall (with a minimum of 6.0 in writing and 5.5 in any other component) or equivalent.

-• Please provide a copy of your research proposal.
-This should be 1,000 words (excluding references and appendices) following the structure outlined in this research proposal guide.
+• Your application should include a research proposal up to 1,000 words (excluding references/appendices) which follows the structure outlined in the research proposal guide.

 Fees and costs